rrzhang139/automatic_note_linker/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please visit the GitHub repository and open an issue.
+If you encounter any issues or have suggestions for improvements, please visit the GitHub repository or [Anki page](https://ankiweb.net/shared/info/1156904184?cb=1726495583704) and open an issue.

 ## Acknowledgments